 Now, if you thought that by the other 80 % below the surface I was simply referring to services such as sewer and water etc. you’d be wrong.
 Yes, that’s a part of it, and a very important part at that, but it’s more than that.
 It’s really about a whole strategy or process.
 Property development these days is vastly more complicated than it once was and can be like a maze or a game of snakes and ladders through which you need to have the right team to guide you.
 It’s more than just advice – its guidance all the way through.

 A key element of that team is a competent Project Manager.
 Whilst a good specialist Surveyor, Town Planner or Designer may be a necessary component of the team, your Project Manager is integral to understanding and bringing together the diverse specialities that make the team hum and your project succeed.

 From a business stand point, the trouble with just starting on the surface design is that you may miss the mark and if so, it’s going to cost you.
 It may simply mean that you have to go back to the drawing board or maybe a heck of a lot more.
 So why risk it

 As I said earlier, good design is worth paying for and yes, it does cost.
 Understand though that bad design can and very often does cost a lot more!
 Further, just as I used the Iceberg as a metaphor to illustrate my point here I also use the term ‘Design’ as a metaphor for an overall strategic team approach to developing your project.

-Not only does Jacon bring experience gained over 20 + years to his role as a project manager, he also brings insight gained through successful completion of his own projects, something which many project managers are unable to claim.
+Not only does Jacon bring experience gained over 20 + years to his role as a project manager, he also brings insight gained through successful completion of his own projects, including many subdivisions, something which many project managers are unable to claim.
 His experience spans the whole property development process from site investigation through design, DA & BA Processes to construction, Compliance, Plan sealing & titling and what’s more he is fully licenced by QBCC.